of the population lives on less than $1.90 USD per day. (World Bank, 2021)

 The aftermath of the 1994 Genocide Against the Tutsi is still being felt in Rwanda.
 More than one million Rwandans were killed in the hundred days of the genocide, leaving Rwanda one of the poorest countries in the world.
 Its social, political and economic structures were destroyed.
 Though dramatic strides have been made in the nation’s recovery, there are still children in great need.

 Over one million children in Rwanda live in extreme poverty (UNICEF 2018).
 These children are illiterate, lack clothing and barely manage to eat once a day.
 MindLeaps began working with vulnerable youth in Rwanda in 2010, and opened its own permanent center in Nyamirambo, Kigali in 2014.
-Since its opening, the center has served over 1,500 out-of-school and vulnerable in-school youth in its safe, supportive space.
+Since then MindLeaps has also expanded beyond Kigali to work with refugee children and youth in refugee camps, and with children with disabilities in Nyabihu.
+Since 2010, MindLeaps has served over 1,500 children in Rwanda.

 Ally is an adorable kid.
 He is quiet and attentive with a hard working spirit and a deep desire to learn.
 But for much of his life, he did not have the opportunity to learn.